JetBrains/Qodana/topics/bitbucket.md

 This configuration will be used as a basis for all examples in this section.

 ## Quality gate

+<link-summary>Using the --fail-threshold option, you can configure the limit of problems accepted in your project.</link-summary>

 Using the [`--fail-threshold`](docker-image-configuration.topic#docker-config-reference-quality-gate) option, you can configure the limit of problems accepted in your project: